Enzo Avitabile

+Career

-Born in Naples, Italy, Avitabile started playing saxophone as an autodidact as ten years old.
-He graduated in flaute at the Naples Conservatory.
+Born in Naples, Italy, Avitabile started as a self-taught saxophonist at ten years old.
+He graduated in flute at the Naples Conservatory.
 He started his career as a turnist, and made his record debut in 1982 with Avitabile, an album which saw the collaboration of Richie Havens.

 He tours with his band, going under the name of Enzo Avitabile & Bottari.
-Bottari is a traditional rhythm from southern Italy.
-It involves percussion elements such as wine barrels, wooden drums and the like.
-Avitabile keeps the Bottari culture in mind while experimenting with fusion Jazz (sax, trumpets, etc.).
+Bottari is a traditional rhythm from southern Italy involving percussion elements such as wine barrels, wooden drums and the like.
+Avitabile keeps the Bottari culture in mind while experimenting with fusion jazz (sax, trumpets, etc.).